 Additional needs are identified through a variety of ways including:

-We regularly invest in training our staff to improve the understanding and delivery of SEN Support.
-Examples of training for Teachers and Teaching Assistants includes using Shape Coding to support oral and written language, Autism Awareness and creating good listening conditions for learning.
-Interventions are normally delivered in small groups or one to one if more specialised support is needed.
+We regularly invest in training our staff to improve the understanding and delivery of SEND Support.
+Examples of training for Teachers and Teaching Assistants includes using Shape Coding to support oral and written language, Autism Awareness and the Attention Autism programme.
+Interventions are usually delivered in small groups or one to one if more specialised support is needed.
 Outcomes may be curriculum related or may relate to wider issues such as developing positive social relationships or making a successful transition to a different phase of education.
-The SENDCo monitors the quality and effectiveness of SEN support and this is reviewed termly by the school’s Senior Leadership Team.
+The SENDCo monitors the quality and effectiveness of SEND support and this is reviewed termly by the school’s Senior Leadership Team.

 SEN Support Provision Maps are formally reviewed twice a year and discussed with parents at consultations in October and March.
 However, monitoring provision is an active process and Provision Maps are reviewed at other times to reflect, for example, advice from specialists or the changing needs of the child.
 Provision for children in Early Years may be reviewed more frequently.
 Multi-agency Provision Plan meetings (MAPP) are held for children who receive significant external support.
 Children who have an Education & Health Care Plan also have an Annual Review.